 Fear Of The Unknown: What Is The Outcome Going To Be?

 I don’t know.
 No one can predict what the outcome will be at this stage because treating a health problem is a process of diagnosis, treatment plan, and recovery.
-If everything goes perfectly, and I make the correct diagnosis, refer you to the appropriate specialists, you abide by our treatment plan, and you recover without any complications, then you will be cured.
+If everything goes perfectly, and I make the correct diagnosis, refer you to the appropriate specialists, you comply with the treatment plan, and you recover without any complications, then you will be cured.
 But, if things do not go perfectly, if you have an allergic reaction to a medication, or if you do not follow the treatment plan, or if you develop unforeseen complications, you may not recover.
 You may be left with a permanent scar or other impairment or disability.

-Now, back to the legal problem, here is my answer to the question “what is the outcome going to be?”
+Now, back to the legal problem, here is MY answer to the question “what is the outcome going to be?”

 I don’t know.
 Not only do I not know, but no one else knows either.
 If anyone claims to be able to guarantee any outcome, do not trust that person.
 If she/he will make such a bogus claim about an outcome, she/he will make bogus claims about other matters.
 All that any lawyer can do is use his/her best professional skill, and that’s what I will do.